AndreasExner/ioBroker-IoT-Framework/README.md

 With the **6th generation**, I've started to replace HTTP-Rest with MQTT. **F5 and F6 are no longer compatible!**

 **Important:**

 Be sure to have this file in the same folder like the primary .ino file.
 Opening the primary .ino file in Arduino editor should loaded  the extension automatically.

+**Supported features / sensors:**

+  - Wifi
+  - Deep Sleep (Tested with ESP8266 only!
+Requires shortcut between D0 and RST!)
+  - MQTT (NEW in 6.0)
+  - BME280
+  - BME680
+  - SCD30
+  - SPS30 (WARNING the SPS30 section is not yet converted to MQTT!
+Please use the latest version of F5!)
+  - WindSensor (WARNING the WindSensor section is not yet converted to MQTT!
+Please use the latest version of F5!)
+  - ePaper Displays (code for IndoorAirSensor)
+  - ADS1115 (code for DaylightSensor)

+**WARNING: Framework version 6 deprecates the formerly used HTTP/REST API for the ioBrober communication.
+It was replaced by MQTT.**